Street trading options in Brighton & Hove

 Mobile street trading

-- Read through the street trading guidance notes
+- Read through the street trading guidance notes.

-- Complete a street trading application form (PDF 96KB)
+- Complete a street trading application form.

 Markets